Back

 This fraction has two factors: \({\text{m}}^{5}\) and \({\text{m}}^{2}\).
 The factor \({\text{m}}^{5}\) is in the numerator (top of the fraction).
 The factor \({\text{m}}^{2}\) is in the denominator (bottom of the fraction).
 Both of these factors have the same base m.
 The only operations being performed in this fraction are multiplication and division.

-According to the quotient rule for exponents, as long as the factors have the same base and everything is being multiplied or divided, then we can subtract the exponent of the factor in the denominator from the exponent of the factor in the numerator.
+According to the quotient rule for exponents, as long as the factors have the same base and everything is being multiplied or divided, then you can subtract the exponent of the factor in the denominator from the exponent of the factor in the numerator.

 Using the quotient rule: